ideal-life-generator/ws-session/README.md

 #### unsubscribe

-Methods that return function to unsubscribe:
+Methods that return function to unsubscribe

 ```js
 const unsubscribers = new Set()